 Which of these tablets should you buy?
 It really does depend entirely on you.
 If you want the best possible creation and consumption tablet, and you've got the cash, the iPad Pro is an exceptional piece of technology and you'll be very happy with it for quite a while.
 But if you're not fully invested in the Apple ecosystem and you still occasionally need that traditional Desktop OS experience and feature set, you'll find yourself much happier with the flexibility afforded by the Surface Go.

-Easily the best tablet you can buy today, but not quite the laptop replacement we've been hoping for.
+Easily the best tablet you can buy today, but you'll be paying a premium price tag.

 A remarkable collection of high quality speakers, stunning display, and killer cameras doesn't always make up for using a sometimes confusingly limited mobile OS.
-And while the keyboard is nice, it should be better at that price.
+Plus, you'll need the $299 Magic Keyboard to truly turn it into a laptop replacement.

 The most portable laptop I've ever had fun using, but I struggle to call this a tablet.